the-brAIn-lab/supereeg_notebooks/README.md

 environment, eg 'conda develop ./supereeg' along with the dependencies, using a similar method to install a debugged version of deepdish.

-Finally, launch jupyter notebook or jupyter lab and run the notebooks in the virtual server.
+Finally, launch jupyter notebook or jupyter lab from your environment and run the notebooks in the virtual server.